mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 You have an AWS Account created and now we can sign in to the AWS Management Console to start using the services.
 Go to https://console.aws.amazon.com/

 NOTE:
 This time sign-in as a root user.
 You do not use the root user for your everyday tasks, even the administrative ones.
-Most of operations will be performed using different credentials.
+Most operations will be performed using different credentials.

 ![signin-root](images/sign-in.png)